erichalestari/portofolio-ericha/README.md

 - Premium rates vary significantly across occupancy zones, supporting risk-based pricing strategies

 Tools & Technologies: R, GLM, Gamma & Negative Binomial Distribution, Actuarial Modeling, Insurance Analytics, Statistical Inference

+### Actuarial Aplication in Sharia Insurance

+## [Analytical Review of Unit-Linked Sharia Insurance Product]

+An in-depth evaluation of BNI Life Hy-End Pro Syariah, focusing on:
+- Contract Structures: Wakalah bil Ujrah, Tabarru’, Mudharabah Musytarakah
+- Benefits & Risk Management: Life protection, Sharia-compliant investment handling, and claim payments from the tabarru’ fund
+- Fee Analysis: Breakdown of acquisition, administration, surrender, and cooling-off charges
+- Sharia Compliance Assessment: Review of product alignment with risk-sharing and non-riba principles

+## [Estimating Tabarru’ Fund in Sharia Life Insurance]
+This is a group project I worked on to estimate the Tabarru’ Fund in a Sharia-based life insurance product.
+We used the Cost of Insurance (COI) method and looked at how interest rates and loading factors affect the amount participants need to pay.

+Purpose & Method
+- Goal: To calculate the Tabarru’ Fund using mortality data from the Indonesian Mortality Table (TMI IV) and BI interest rates from 2018–2022.
+- Tools: We used EasyFit and Microsoft Excel for simulations.
+- Case Study: Two participants (male and female), both aged 40, with 5-year term insurance and a death benefit of Rp200 million.

+Key Results
+- Higher loading factors lead to higher COI and Tabarru’ Fund values.
+- Male participants pay more than females due to higher mortality risk.
+- Higher interest rates reduce the COI and Tabarru’ Fund.
+- The Tabarru’ Fund increases each year during the protection period.

+This project helped me understand how interest rates and management costs play a big role in Sharia insurance calculations.
+It also showed how actuarial methods can support fair and transparent fund management based on Islamic principles.

 ---
 ## Certifications